daattali/beautiful-jekyll/_posts/2016-07-07-pingou-ping-on-steroids-in-powershell.md

 **Parameters**

-I could go through all the possibilities the script offers but the easiest is probably that you play with it.
+I could go through all the possibilities the script offers but the easiest is probably that you play with it or take a look at the few examples in the help of the script.

 - DESTINATION: Remote IP or hostname to test.